dantleech/blog/content/posts/2026/05-21-day-23/index.md

 Sitting in a bar in Lyon there is rock music playing and it's busy.
 All the outside seating is taken.
 Both the staff I have spoken to switched to English.
 My hands a burning due to heat exposure today.
-I have a Chouffre beer and am ordering a pizza which is appropriate as this is almost certainly my last cycling day.
+I have a Choufre beer and am ordering a pizza which is appropriate as this is almost certainly my last cycling day.